A JACK OF ALL TRADES

-This is Jav Marlo, on board the Cratos, landed at Hamilton Gateway, the headquarters of the Alliance Elite Diplomatic Corps, in system Wolf 406.
+This is Jav Marlo, on board the Deimos, landed at Hamilton Gateway in system Wolf 406.

 Jav Marlo signing out.